-A fourth interim dividend of 5.10p has been declared making a total of 20.00p for the year.
-This total was fully covered by revenue for the year which also allowed for a modest addition to our revenue reserve, which will underpin dividends in future years.
-Your Board is confident that it will be able to at least maintain the level of total dividend in the current year.
+A fourth interim dividend of 5.30p has been declared making a total of 20.8p for the year, an increase of 4.0%.
+As referred to in my introduction, the annual dividend has been increased ahead of UK inflation each year since moving to Jersey.
+Once again, this total was fully covered by revenue for the year and also allowed for an addition to our revenue reserve, which will underpin dividends in future years.
+Your Board is confident that it will be able to at least maintain this level of total dividend in the current year.